 Comings and Goings

-University clubs offer a variety of stimulating gatherings.
-Here is a list of Harv-ard-affiliated speakers appearing at local clubs this spring.
-For details, contact the club in question, call the HAA (617-495-3070), or go to www.haa.harvard.edu.
+University faculty appear around the country to lecture on their specialties and meet with alumni.
+Here is a list of some of the speakers traveling to local clubs this spring.
+For details, contact the club in question, call the Harvard Alumni Association (617-495-3070), or go to www.haa.harvard.edu.

 You might also like

 Expect massive job losses in industries associated with fossil fuels.
 The time to get ready is now.

 A third-generation French baker on legacy loaves and the "magic" of baking

 Generative AI can enhance teaching and learning but augurs a shift to oral forms of student assessment.